veljad/LostWallets/README.md

 Or not relevant, doubtful ones will be deleted.</br>
 Therefore, update this file at home more often.<hr>

-**I want to look only for jacks with a large amount, so the speed will be higher.**</br>

-You can search as you feel is correct.</br>
-You can use at least one hash.</br>
-More chances with a bigger list.<hr>

 **Sell me all your wallets**</br>

 I don't sell or buy wallet.dat</br>
 And I do not advise you to buy.<hr>